SeanMcP/seanmcp.com/src/content/await-multiple-promises-in-javascript.md

 title: Await multiple promises in JavaScript
 description:
-  By calling your asynchronous functions before awaiting, you can save valuable time in your JavaScript programs
+  By calling your asynchronous functions before awaiting, you can save valuable time in your JavaScript programs.
 date: 2020-06-17T12:00-0400
 tags:
   - Articles